cauecbb/Amazon-Sales-Dashboard/README.md

-# Dashboard - Amazon Report
+# Dashboard - Amazon Sales Report

 This project is a simple dashboard created with **Streamlit** and **Plotly Express** to visualize and analyze data from an Amazon Sales Report.